wa2ab1/Wack-a-Soup/README.md

 Have you ever looked at soup and went "That looks so cute I totally want to smash it"?
 Well now you can!
 Whack-a-soup is a whack-a-mole, but instead of hitting moles you can hit soup.
 Each player gets 30 seconds to score by hitting as many soups as possible.

+The design features a rack and pinion mechanism that is powered by a gear and motor to pop up the soups.
+Two 7 segment displays display your current score and the remaining time.
+Pressing the arcade button starts the 30 second timer and the game.

 ## Models
 Rack and Pinion modified from [@user_3285456170 on Makerworld](https://makerworld.com/en/models/772638-rack-and-pinion-for-6-mm-shaft?from=search#profileId-710441)